redpanda-ai/meerkat_webservice_schema/ROADMAP.md

 ### TASKS
-	1. Meerkat Team, Andy
+#### Meerkat Team, Andy
-		__v1.0.0__ (due 2/28)
+1.  v1.0.0 (due 2/28)
 	A. Due 2/25 - Ensure that Platform and QA can move on testing and integration Meerkat v1.0.0
 	B. Underway - Work with Program Managment
-			1. Assist with complete schedule for v1.0.0 release
+		* Assist with complete schedule for v1.0.0 release
-				a.  thoughtful plan
+			* thoughtful plan
-				b.  list tasks
+			* list tasks
-				c.  list dependencies
+			* list dependencies
-				d.  timeline with milestones
+			* timeline with milestones

-		__v1.1.0__ (due 3/31)
+2.  v1.1.0 (due 3/31)
-		C. Begins 3/1 - Work with Program Management
+	A. Begins 3/1 - Work with Program Management
-			1. Assist with complete schedule for v1.1.0 release
+		* Assist with complete schedule for v1.1.0 release
-				a.  thoughtful plan
+			* thoughtful plan
-				b.  list tasks
+			* list tasks
-				c.  list dependencies
+			* list dependencies
-				d.  timeline with milestones
+			* timeline with milestones
-		D. Due 3/31 - Think of a way to process set of "deep clean" regular expressions.
+	B. Due 3/31 - Think of a way to process set of "deep clean" regular expressions.
-			1. Each bundle of regex expressions will serve as a merchant classifier
+		* Each bundle of regex expressions will serve as a merchant classifier
-			2. Nikhil is heading up a team of interns and data analysts to build it in Q1 and Q2.
+		* Nikhil is heading up a team of interns and data analysts to build it in Q1 and Q2.

 ### DEPENDENCIES
 #### v1.0.0 (due 2/28)